Skip to Content

 Golborne Deli

-Of all the independent brunch spots in Notting Hill, Golborne Deli stands out as a long-time local favourite.
+Of all the indie brunch spots in West London, Golborne Deli stands out as a long-time local favourite.

 The deli is known for its tantalisingly good range of produce, so it’s quite fitting that they put on one heck of a breakfast.